Applications - Principal/Head/Counselor Recommendation Form

 Confidentiality

-If your child is currently in a private school, you essentially waive your right to review or even see what the counselor writes in her evaluation.
+If your child is currently in a private school, you essentially waive your right to review or see what the counselor writes in her evaluation.
 This information is strictly confidential.
 You may not see it.
 Neither can you pressure the person who completes the form to reveal what he or she has said about your child.

 If your child is currently in a public school and under the age of 18, you are both covered by The Family Educational Rights and Privacy Act (FERPA) You are entitled to see what the prinicpal or counselor wrote in her recommendation.
-In all cases you will have to authorize release of your child's educational records to the private school admissions office.
+In all cases, you will have to authorize the release of your child's educational records to the private school admissions office.

 Having said that, be aware that there are no secrets when it comes to these kinds of recommendations.
 If your child has been, to put it politely, a handful, then be prepared for some questions about that during your interview.
 Schools can be tolerant, all else being equal, even hopeful, as long as they know that you are aware of the situation and will support them.
 If your child has difficulty with math or English, be candid about those weaknesses in your interview.
-Your frankness will corroborate what the admissions staffer is seeing in the file.
+Your frankness will corroborate what the admissions staffer sees in the file.

 These professional recommendations fill out the picture which the admissions office has of your child in a way statistics such as grades and test scores cannot.
 That is why they are an important part, albeit just one part, of your child's admission portfolio.